revanthchristober/Distributed-Training-with-Ray/README.md

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under The GNU General Public License v3.0 License.
 See the [LICENSE](./LICENSE) file for more details.